App version: 0.1.0

 The Takeaway

 Peer-to-peer loans might be a good option for borrowers who don’t want to work with a bank or those with a low credit score.
-However, peer-to-peer loans do come with risks.
-Plus, finding a peer-to-peer lender could be difficult since there are fewer of them.
-A borrowing alternative you may want to explore instead is a traditional personal loan.
-And Lantern can guide you through the process.
-It’s easy: Just fill out one simple form and in minutes, you’ll get offers from multiple lenders in our marketplace.
-With Lantern, you can find a personal loan with the best rates and terms for you.
+However, peer-to-peer loans do come with risks, and finding a peer-to-peer lender could be difficult since there are fewer of them.
+A borrowing alternative you may want to explore is a traditional personal loan.
+If so, Lantern by SoFi can guide you through the process.
+Just fill out one simple form and in minutes, you’ll get offers from multiple lenders in our marketplace.

 Frequently Asked Questions